"Oh, it's just my OCD."

 - worries that you have or will harm someone inadvertently

-- thoughts that are so concerning, you worry what they might mean about you...and so you engage in behaviors to get rid of them, and push them away...only to have them come back.
+- thoughts that are so disturbing, you worry what they might mean about you...and so you engage in behaviors to get rid of them, and push them away...only to have them come back.

 - avoiding people, places, and events due to thoughts about contamination